Skip to main content

 rclip logo

-rclip is a command-line semantic photo search tool powered by OpenCLIP's top-performing ViT-B/32 model.
-Search a local photo library with natural-language queries, similar image search, or mixed text and image queries directly from the terminal.
+rclip is a semantic photo search tool for the command line, powered by OpenCLIP's top-performing ViT-B/32 AI model.
+Search a local photo library with natural-language queries, similar image search, or mixed text and image queries – entirely on your machine, with no cloud and no uploads.
 It builds on the CLIP architecture introduced by OpenAI.

 Installation